Modhitha/Flight_Booking_Simulator/README.md

 bookings – Booking records including flight ID, passenger ID, seat number, PNR, status, and price. payments – Payment records linked to bookings, including amount, payment status, and payment date.

-Remaining Tasks to Complete the Project:
-Fully integrate the frontend (HTML, CSS, JS) with backend APIs for interactive booking. can Add seat class options (Economy, Business, First Class) in booking flow. can Enhance booking history retrieval with filtering by passenger, date, or flight.
+Fully integrate the frontend (HTML, CSS, JS) with backend APIs for interactive booking.